jackiechanmakes/jackiechanmakes.github.io/_posts/2025-04-19-plant-monitor.md

 An important architectural detail is that the data collection logic operates independently from the web server.
 This separation ensures that the web server can access and display newly collected data in real time without needing to control or wait on the data acquisition process.
 With the app’s modular and dynamic design, users can adjust the date range as often as they would like.
 When the date range is changed, the frontend fetches and displays updated data without requiring a full page reload, resulting in a smooth and responsive user experience.

-Design Decisions, Additional Considerations, and Concluding Thoughts Crafting my own open-ended project and having the grit to finish it in its entirety within a narrowed scope that I define myself was not trivial.
+Design Decisions, Additional Considerations, and Concluding Thoughts

+Crafting my own open-ended project and having the grit to finish it in its entirety within a narrowed scope that I define myself was not trivial.
 I wrestled with countless internal debates: Should I add a carbon dioxide sensor to the DataSprout Platform?
 Should I use Plotly.js instead of D3.js for data visualization?
 Should I use React or Angular, MariaDB or MySQL, Python or C for the tech stack?
 Some decisions were made for me such as when I realized after implementation that Plotly.js was just too heavy for the Raspberry Pi OS.
 Others came from trial and error and testing different paths until a decision felt right.
 For example, I used a C binary to fetch and expose data from the database server for the /api/data endpoint, whereas I queried the database directly using SQL for the /api/stats endpoint.
 While I could have used either approach for both endpoints, I intentionally chose different methods to better understand the various data flow options.
 Through that process, I found that using the C binary for the /api/data endpoint aligned more naturally with the firmware’s architecture, whereas going through C for /api/stats, which only returns a summary of the data, would have added unnecessary complexity.

 I’m truly chuffed with the outcome of this project.
 While building, I gained a deep understanding of just how crucial system design and computer architecture are and how challenging it can be to pass data between hardware and software layers.
 Bridging that gap was one of the most rewarding (and frustrating!) parts of the crafting experience.
 Another big takeaway was realizing how long the final polishing stages take.
 The finishing touches which include the UI tweaks, bug fixes, and documentation ended up consuming just as much time as building the core functionality but it’s those final details that make me giddy with satisfaction when I see the project in its completed form.
-I want to thank Takyiu Liu for guiding me on how electronic components work and Tina Zejda and Nathan Hii for encouraging me to keep coding through the tough days.
-I’m also grateful to my other friends and family for celebrating me and each prototype I show them even when they couldn’t quite understand the differences from the version I’d eagerly shown them just a few minutes earlier.
-I’m so excited to use the skills I gained from this project to advance my next build even further.